SamMackrill/InDUstrious/README.md

 * Can designate containers as overflows
 * Can monitor industry unit states and display any issues (like being jammed)
   * Will not clutter the display with units that are in a normal state (running, pending, stopped etc)
+* Find function, will decorate clicked industry unit with arrows
 * Supports US spellings

 ### Notes